 - Waddell Fire close to Highway 1 and Old Coast Roa

-Here are some of the fires burning near Santa Clara, Alameda, Contra Costa, San Joaquin, and Stanislaus Counties:
+Here are some of the fires that were burning near Santa Clara, Alameda, Contra Costa, San Joaquin, and Stanislaus Counties:

 - Deer Zone fires, including the Briones Fire, Marsh Fire, Palm Fire, and Round Fire